 Richey was nominated by Michelle Howell, co-owner of Need More Acres Farm, who said that Richey's efforts "have increased the consumption of fruits and vegetables as well as raised awareness of the local farming community."

 The programs Richey launched "provide numerous healthy food options for kids not only during the school year but also during the summer at multiple community locations," said Melanie Harston, her co-worker at the health department.

-Richey is now eligible for the Healthy Kentucky Policy Champion of the Year award, which comes with a $5,000 grant from the Foundation to a Kentucky-based nonprofit of the winner's choice.
+Richey is now eligible for the Gil Friedell Health Policy Champion award, which comes with a $5,000 grant from the Foundation to a Kentucky-based nonprofit of the winner's choice.
 That winner of that award will be announced on Sept.
 24 at the Foundation's Howard L. Bost Memorial Health Policy Forum in Lexington.
 Nominations for the Healthy Kentucky Policy Champion Award are accepted at any time.
 See details on the Foundation's website.

 About the Foundation for a Healthy Kentucky